francescodeciano/CV-project2/README.md

 1. **Task 1**: real vs. fake detection
 2. **Task 2**: transformation classification (Original vs. Internet-transmitted vs. Re-digitized)

-A cross-class traces analysis is conducted to build a more resilient detection system to identify sofisticated digital manipulations.
+A cross-class traces analysis is conducted to build a more resilient detection system to identify sophisticated digital manipulations.

 ## Model Architecture

 The model consists of a shared backbone based on a pre-trained Vision Transformer (ViT-B/16), finetuned with a selective parameter unfreezing strategy.

-- **Backbone**: `vit_b_16`,
+- **Backbone**: `vit_b_16`
-- **Classification Heads**: Two independent classification heads, with a dropout of 0.3 and a ReLU activation, map the extracted 768-dimensional feature vector into the respective output space.
+- **Classification Heads**: Two independent classification heads, with a dropout of 0.3 and a ReLU activation, map the extracted 768-dimensional feature vector into the respective output space

 ### Combined Loss Function
 The model is trained to minimize a linear combination of two Cross-Entropy losses: